-The Governing Body of St John's School is made up of a range of people from many different backgrounds, including representatives from St John's Church (known as Foundation Governors), the Local Community, Parents and Staff.
-All Governors are volunteers and we offer our time, skills and experience to help run the School.
+The Academy Governance Committee of St John's School is made up of a range of people from many different backgrounds, including representatives from St John's Church (known as Foundation Governors), the local community, parents and staff.
+All governors are volunteers and we offer our time, skills and experience to help run the school.

-The role of the Governing Body is to work with the Head Teacher and Staff to offer all children at St John's the best educational opportunities possible.
+The role of the Academy Governance Committee is to work with the Head Teacher and Staff to offer all children at St John's the best educational opportunities possible.
 Our main task is in the area of school improvement - in practice, we continually try to make the school the best it can be.
-Running the school on a daily basis is the responsibility of the Head and Staff - the Governing Body is responsible for:
+Running the school on a daily basis is the responsibility of the Head and Staff - the Academy Governance Committee is responsible for:

 - ensuring that the curriculum is balanced and broadly based